 - Effective communication skills (reading, writing, verbal and non-verbal) for success in the workplace;

 - Self-assessment and self-advocacy skills;

-- Effective job-seeking skills, including resume development, job-search techniques, and interview skills.
+- As well as demonstrate effective job-seeking skills, including resume development, job-search techniques, and interview skills.